netlify-marco/auto-annotated-portfolio/content/pages/index.md

       to the topic being discussed.
 The embedded HTTP request in the Reference section helps reduce confusion on how to perform requests to the endpoint currently being reviewed and the expected output of that request.

-      5\.
-Explain, in a couple of paragraphs, what you think are two major challenges around DNS configuration for less-technical customers hosting websites.1.
-Determining where to update DNS records2.
-CNAME redirections
+      5. Explain, in a couple of paragraphs, what you think are two major challenges around DNS configuration for less-technical customers hosting websites.

+      * 1. Determining where to update DNS records

+      * 2. CNAME aliases

-      6\.
-A customer writes in to Support saying simply that their “site won’t build”.
+      6. A customer writes in to Support saying simply that their “site won’t build”.
 You have access to their build logs, and there you see this error:
       Build failed due to a user error: Build script returned non-zero exit
       code: 2.
 You have no more information than this and the site’s source